dv1/local-library-installations/README.md

       -h, --help            show this help message and exit -j JOBS               Specifies the number of jobs to run simultaneously when compiling -p [PKG=VERSION [PKG=VERSION ...]]
                             Package(s) to build; VERSION is either a valid version number, or "git", in which case sources are fetched from git upstream instead

+NOTE: Currently, only GStreamer 1.0 can be built from git.

 How to use the built installation